Enet4/retroimg/README.md

 The full image processing pipeline is composed of the following steps:

 1. Image cropping and resizing to a low resolution;
-2. Color quantization and mapping to a restricted color palette, plus color limit with dithering;
+2. Master palette color quantization and mapping to a restricted color palette, plus color limit with dithering;
 3. Nearest-neighbor resizing to a high resolution, to make pixels look good, also enabling non-square pixels.

 **Note:** This application does not claim to achieve a perfect emulation of old hardware, but it should hopefully attain sufficiently good results for the intended nostalgia kick.

 ## License